RxnCaption: Reformulating Reaction Diagram Parsing as Visual Prompt Guided Captioning: Experiments

 \subsubsection{Baselines}

-We select two types of baseline models: the first type uses current mainstream general VLMs, including GPT4o, Gemini-2.5-Pro (all following metrics were tested in October 2025), and Qwen2.5-VL and Intern-VL3; the second type is the specialized models for RxnDP task, primarily RxnScribe and RxnIm.
+We select two types of baseline models: the first type uses current mainstream general VLMs under zero-shot setting, including GPT4o, Gemini-2.5-Pro (all following metrics were tested in October 2025), and Qwen2.5-VL and Intern-VL3; the second type is the specialized models for RxnDP task, primarily RxnScribe and RxnIM.

-During testing, we compare the BROS and BIVP strategies for the general VLM models, while the specialized models continue to utilize their native BROS strategy.
+During testing, we compare the BROS and BIVP strategies for the general VLMs, while the specialized models continue to utilize their native BROS strategy.